svgeesus/EuroMPE/Duophonic/Gate-LED.md

 Mouser out of stock bare TLC59711 but carries the Adafruit boards which are 22.75mm x 28.38mm so minimum 6HP (30mm) for that part.

 Voltage translation: SN74AHCT125 (up to 5V5) or LED driver does that too.

+Notice [this thread](https://forum.pjrc.com/threads/28460-teensy3-1-tlc59711-16-bit-led-driver-timing-issue-and-flicker?highlight=TLC59711) on using the Adafruit TLC59711 library.
+[Alternate library](https://github.com/ulrichstern/Tlc59711) with [wiki notes](https://github.com/ulrichstern/Tlc59711/wiki#electronics-notes) uses transactions, does not use old SPI clock multiplier.

+Also [this thread](https://forum.pjrc.com/threads/24599-IntervalTimer-and-LED-fading?highlight=TLC59711) on why Teensy PWM is better than a PWM chip.